soringancea/nxt2itsm-saml-auth/README.md

 The pattern in red, yellow and green colors will be derived from a score.xml file that must be available in all Nexthink engines and must be placed in the scores/ folder.

 The score.xml may contain Nexthink Act links.

+# Identity Provider

+The application needs to be added as a relying party trust in the Identity Provider.

+To help with that, a specific path has been created to download the minimal metadata file from the application:

+`https://hostname/FederationMetadata/2007-06/FederationMetadata.xml` where __hostname__ is the FQDN of the application.

+The application stores the claim received as session information only.

 # Installation